chipsalliance/chisel/README.md

 libraryDependencies += "edu.berkeley.cs" %% "chisel3" % "3.4.4"
 libraryDependencies += "edu.berkeley.cs" %% "chiseltest" % "0.3.4" % "test"
 ```
+### Guide For New Contributors
+If you are trying to make a contribution to this project, please read [CONTRIBUTING.md](https://github.com/Burnleydev1/chisel3/blob/recent_PR/CONTRIBUTING.md)

 ### Design Verification